RESEARCH STARTER

 Background

 David Lindsay-Abaire was born David Abaire on November 30, 1969, in Boston, Massachusetts.
-He was raised in South Boston, known to its working class residents as Southie.
-His father was a fruit vendor and his mother worked in a factory.
+He was raised in South Boston, locally nicknamed “Southie” by many of its working-class residents.
+His father was a fruit vendor, and his mother worked in a factory.
 From an early age, Lindsay-Abaire was acutely aware of his family’s economic and social status.
-As a child, he would help his father sell fruit on the corner across from Boston University’s Huntington Theatre and wonder went on inside its walls.
+As a child, he would help his father sell fruit on the corner across from Boston University’s Huntington Theatre, and wonder what went on inside its walls.
 In grade school, Lindsay-Abaire spent his afternoons at the local Boys and Girls Club.
 Counselors at the club helped him earn a scholarship to Milton Academy, a prestigious prep school outside of Boston.
 Lindsay-Abaire has said that the scholarship changed his life.

 Career